comet-licsar/licsar_proc/docs/index.rst

 ===========

 This section describes core functionality of LiCSAR system, that is used by LiCSAR FrameBatch system but can be used independently.
-Some parameters of particular use (often not fully integrated in FrameBatch) are discussed here.
+Some parameters of particular use (often not fully integrated in FrameBatch) are discussed here, yet we assume that you work with standard project started by licsar_make_frame.sh.

 Forming LiCSAR interferograms (Sentinel-1)
 ------------------------------